-Work out what’s working, and what isn’t
+Work out what is and isn’t working

 The first step towards getting your infrastructure sorted is to take a look at where you are right now.
-The best way to do this is with audit of your current systems.
+The best way to do this is with an audit of your current systems.

 Get the right workplace hardware